-Session 1

-"Fit for 55" and the contribution of renewable fuels i achieving European climate protection targets Facilitator: Stefan Arens.
-Union for the Promotion of Oil and Protein Plants (UFOP) and Chairman at BBE
+Session 1 "Fit for 55" and the contribution of renewable fuels in achieving European climate protection targets

 Artur Auernhammer, Chair of the BBE Board, opened the 19th Conference on 24th January.
 Besides coping with the pandemic, measures against climate change are an omnipresent and urgent topic, he said.
 "Sustainable biofuels are and remain an indispensable contribution to effective climate mitigation in transport," Auernhammer emphasized.